micmejia/bible-dump/AMPC/Luke/Luke 14.md

 So the servant came and reported these [answers] to his master.
-Then the master of the house said in wrath to his servant, Go quickly into the [^f]great streets and the small streets of the city and bring in here the poor and the disabled and the blind and the lame.
+Then the master of the house said in wrath to his servant, Go quickly into the great streets and the small streets of the city and bring in here the poor and the disabled and the blind and the lame.